Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/handout.md

 The disciplined position is narrower:

-> SignWriting shows that writing can be spatial, linguistically meaningful, and computationally encoded at the same time
+> SignWriting shows that writing can be spatial, linguistically meaningful, and still be stored and processed as text

 ## Implication